Najm Abdulkarim

 Najm Abdulkarim (Arabic: نجم عبد الكريم, born: October 25, 1938) is a Kuwaiti writer and journalist.

 Early life

-Najm Abdulkarim was born on 25 October 1938 in Kuwait.
-He comes from a Bedoon family with Iraqi origins.
-His brother Musafer Abdulkarim was executed by the Kuwaiti regime following the liberation of Kuwait from Iraq after he had been accused of collaborating with the Iraqi regime during the Iraqi Invasion of Kuwait.
+Najm Abdulkarim was born on 25 October 1938 in Iraq.
+He's a naturalised Kuwaiti citizen who was born to an Iraqi father; his siblings are Bedoon.
+His brother Musafer Abdulkarim was executed by the Kuwaiti liberation militants following the liberation of Kuwait from Iraq after he had been accused of collaborating with the Iraqi regime during the Iraqi Invasion of Kuwait.

 Career

 His career as a journalist and radio host spanned more than five decades.
 He worked for Radio Kuwait, interviewing influential writers and other artists like Taha Hussein.
 He also worked for the Kuwait Television as a director of cinema and entertainment.

 He wrote the questions for the Arabic version of Who Wants to Be a Millionaire?
 TV program.
 At one point, he was considered for presenting the program, but the producer preferred a more popular figure in the Arab world.